holmesrichards/clock/README.md

 ### Set mode

-In this mode four menu lines are shown:
+In this mode five menu lines are shown:

-* /N amt
+* /N amount
-* /N off
+* /N offset
 * Clock
 * Width
+* Pulse/beat

-(The Width line is not displayed when external clock is active.)
+(The Width and Pulse/beat lines are not displayed when external clock is active.)
 A cursor on the left edge points to one of these lines.
 Turning the encoder moves the cursor up or down.
 Pressing the encoder moves the cursor to the right edge, indicating this line has been selected.
 Now turning the encoder cycles between available options for that line.
 Pressing the encoder again moves the cursor back to the left edge.

 **/N amt** is the amount of clock division applied on the **Div N** output; there will be an output pulse once every *amt* clock pulses.
 Any number from 1 through 64 may be selected.
 At startup, *amt* is 16.